ValleyAudio/ValleyRackFree/README.md

 * Plateau - A plate reverb with a twist.
 Can add large expansive textures to your sounds, as well as be able to be tuned and excited at very short reverb times.
 It is based on the well known Dattorro (1997) plate reverb algorithm.
+* Amalgam - A signal masher and multipler
+* Interzone - A complete, monophonic, virtual analogue synth voice

 ![Valley](./ValleyImg.png)